acmeyer/GPTSummarization/README.md

 python main.py -u 'https://www.example.com'
 ```

-These commands will generate a summary of the file or url and both print it to the console as well as save it to a directory called "summaries".
+These commands will generate a summary of the file or url and both print it to the console as well as save it to the "data/summaries" directory.
+In addition, it will also prompt you to ask follow up questions if you have any about the document or url.

 ### Additional options